Historical Trends: Divorce Rates in America by Year & What They Mean for Modern Family

 Social values changed, and some traditional family roles shifted.
 Between 1910 and 1925, the number of divorces doubled.

 This was partly due to more women working, new laws about marriage, and changing attitudes about happiness and women’s rights.
-In the 1920s, divorce statistics show a continued rise.
+In the 1920s, divorce statistics continued to rise.

 States tracked divorce rates closely to study marriage trends and help shape policies.